Corsican immigration to Puerto Rico: Spanish Royal Decree of Graces

-Influence in coffee industry
+Influence in the coffee industry

-Hundreds of Corsicans and their families immigrated to Puerto Rico from as early as 1830, and their numbers peaked in the early 1900s.
+Hundreds of Corsicans and their families migrated to Puerto Rico from as early as 1830, and their numbers peaked in the early 1900s.
 The first Spanish settlers had settled and owned the land in the coastal areas, as they wanted access to the sea.
 The Corsicans tended to settle the mountainous southwestern region of the island, primarily in the towns of Adjuntas, Lares, Utuado, Ponce, Coamo, Yauco, Guayanilla, and Guánica.
 Yauco, with a rich agricultural area, attracted the majority of the Corsican settlers.
 The three main commodity crops in Yauco were coffee, sugar cane and tobacco.

-The new settlers dedicated themselves to the cultivation of these crops and within a short period of time some began to save enough money to own and operate their own grocery stores.
-Coffee was the means by which some made their fortunes.
+The new settlers dedicated themselves to the cultivation of these crops, and had soon saved enough money to own and operate their own grocery stores.
+Some made their money from coffee.
 Cultivation of coffee in Yauco originally began in the Rancheras and Diego Hernández sectors, and later extended to the Aguas Blancas, Frailes and Rubias sectors.
 By the 1860s the Corsican settlers were the leaders of the coffee industry in Puerto Rico: seven out of ten coffee plantations were owned by Corsicans.